zjshaopku/Recommendaiton-System/README.md

 # **Movie Recommendation Project**

-This is my *capstone project* of the *"Java Programming and Software Engineering Fundamentals"* specialization which in offered by Duke University on [Coursera.](https://www.coursera.org/learn/java-programming-recommender)
+This project is intended to help people determine the appropriate movies based on their previous preference.

 ## Run this project [HERE!](https://www.dukelearntoprogram.com//capstone/recommender.php?id=xqsLtSbzOkCgjA)
 > The interface is offered by Duke University.